ZeroMips/zeromips-website/content/posts/2022-05-29-5a-75b/index.md

 where I can practise.
 I hope I can encourage some people to give it a try too.
 If I can do it, anybody can.

 So this method basically worked.
 But it took ages.
-Since I do not need 74HC245Ts anymore, I decided to try cutting the pins with an exacto knife, which works surprisingly well.
+Since I do not need the 74HC245Ts anymore, I decided to try cutting the pins with an exacto knife, which works surprisingly well.
 {{< youtube T58vn-xocHw >}}

-After that you only have to remove the remaining pins by collecting whem with the tip of the soldering iron.
+After that you only have to remove the remaining pins by collecting them with the tip of the soldering iron.
 {{< youtube O7se4k1cuYE >}}